Evacuating Robots from a Disk Using Face-to-Face Communication: Introduction

-Baeza-Yates {\em et al} posed the question of minimizing the worst-case trajectory of a single robot searching for a target point at an unknown location in the plane ~\cite{baezayates1993searching}.
+In a different direction, Baeza-Yates {\em et al} posed the question of minimizing the worst-case trajectory of a single robot searching for a target point at an unknown location in the plane ~\cite{baezayates1993searching}.
 This was generalized to multiple robots in \cite{LS01}, and more recently has been studied in \cite{Emekicalp2014,Lenzen2014}.
 However, in these papers, the robots cannot communicate, and moreover, the objective is for the first robot to find the target.
-Two seminal and influential papers (that appeared almost at the same time) on probabilistic search are \cite{beck1964linear}, and \cite{bellman1963optimal} and concern minimizing the {\em expected time} for the robot to find the target.
-Useful surveys on search theory can also be found in~\cite{benkoski1991survey}~and~\cite{dobbie1968survey}.
-In addition, the latter citation has an interesting classification of search problems by search objectives, distribution of effort, point target (stationary, large, moving), two-sided search, etc. The evacuation problem considered in our paper is related to searching on a line, in that we are searching on the boundary of a disk but with the additional ability to make short-cuts in order to enable the robots to meet sooner and thus evacuate faster.
+Two seminal and influential papers (that appeared almost at the same time) on probabilistic search that concern minimizing the {\em expected time} for the robot to find the target are \cite{beck1964linear}~and~\cite{bellman1963optimal}.
+As for two surveys on search theory the interested reader is referred to~\cite{benkoski1991survey}~and~\cite{dobbie1968survey}.
+The latter survey also contains an interesting classification of search problems by search objectives, distribution of effort, point target (stationary, large, moving), two-sided search, and other criteria.
+The evacuation problem considered in our paper is related to searching on a line, in that we are searching on the boundary of a disk but with the additional ability to make short-cuts in order to enable the robots to meet sooner and thus evacuate faster.
 Our problem is also related to the {\em rendezvous problem} and the problem of {\em gathering} \cite{alpern1999asymmetric,PGNP2005}.
 Indeed our problem can be seen as a version of a rendezvous problem for three robots, where one of them remains stationary.